magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-wordpress.md

 {: .bs-callout .bs-callout-info}
 Instead of manually uploading custom VCL snippets, you can add snippets to the `$MAGENTO_CLOUD_APP_DIR/var/vcl_snippets_custom` directory in your environment.
 Snippets in this directory upload automatically when you click *upload VCL to Fastly* in the Admin UI.
-See [Automated custom VCL snippets deployment](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/CUSTOM-VCL-SNIPPETS.md#automated-custom-vcl-snippets-deployment) in the Fastly-Magento module documentation.
+See [Automated custom VCL snippets deployment](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/CUSTOM-VCL-SNIPPETS.md#automated-custom-vcl-snippets-deployment) in the Fastly CDN for Magento 2 module documentation.

 <!-- Link definitions -->